The Pesticides Management Code

 Municipalities that wish to control certain birds, like pigeons, and use an avicide to do so, must place the treated birdseed in a feeder designed to prevent the wind from carrying the seed away.
 The feeder must have the permit holder's name and telephone as well as the telephone number for the Centre Anti-Poison du Québec (s.
 53).
 The use of strychnine is prohibited in Québec (s.
 28).

-Municipalities that operate ornamental plant greenhouses and which carry out pesticide spraying (atmospheric treatment with a fogger or with a fumigant like nicotine) must, at the time the work begins, post a sign (French, PDF, 79 KB) at each entrance to the treated premises indicating the date and time access will be allowed (s.
+Municipalities that operate ornamental plant greenhouses and which carry out pesticide spraying (atmospheric treatment with a fogger or with a fumigant) must, at the time the work begins, post a sign (French, PDF, 79 KB) at each entrance to the treated premises indicating the date and time access will be allowed (s.
 43 and 44).

 Golf course owners or operators, including municipalities, applying Class 1, 2 and 3 pesticides inclusive, must every three years, send the Ministère a pesticide reduction plan duly signed by a member of the Ordre des agronomes du Québec.
 During the three years preceding the plan submission, the total quantities for each category of pesticide (fungicides, insecticides, herbicides, etc.) must be compiled to determine the reduction objectives for each pesticide category.
 Also, several elements must be considered in the reduction plan.
 Requirements for the reduction plan and signposting (French, PDF, 80 KB) when applying the pesticides are under sections 73 and 74 of the Pesticides Management Code.